 The Golden Circle

-One of the most popular tourist routes in Iceland.
+One of the most popular tourist routes in Iceland is a tour of the Gold Circle.
 Stops include the Þingvellir National Park, the Gullfoss waterfall, and the Haukadalur geothermal area.
 Green grass and shooting waterfalls-this one is for all the nature lovers.

 Ice Cave Experiences

 Note: book these tours prior to your departure!
 A small country with a booming tourist industry, these expeditions tend to fill up pretty quickly.
 While looking online days before my trip, I realized that my preferred company was all booked out.
 Booking tours, depending on the month, can be quite frustrating.
 Though some may want to forgo the guides and hike these caves and glaciers by themselves, safety should be taken into consideration.
 Unless you’ve had training with these geological formations, they may be a danger to the average tourist.

 Ice climbing is another great adventure for Iceland in December.
 Again, these tours should be booked beforehand.
 Ice climbing is a hard sport, so be prepared for a serious workout and lots of fun!

 5. Iceland in December: Road Trips